Jiak Kim Street WWII bomb: Condo residents, hotel guests vacate buildings ahead of detonation

 The Singapore Armed Forces (SAF) Explosive Ordnance Disposal team determined the war relic to be a 50kg WWII aerial bomb.
 The team assessed it as being unsafe to move and and that it had to be disposed of on-site.

+A 200m safety cordon went up around the construction site on Monday at around 9.30am.
+Police cordons were also set up around Jiak Kim Street and the nearby riverfront area.

-All residents at Mirage Tower, Rivergate and Tribeca by the Waterfront condominiums and guests staying in selected rooms at the Grand Copthorne Waterfront hotel were told to vacate their homes and rooms from 8am to 6pm.
+All residents at Mirage Tower and Tribeca by the Waterfront condominiums, and some at The Rivergate, were told to vacate their homes between 8am and 6pm.

 Condo residents were seen leaving their buildings ahead of the 8am deadline.

-The police informed affected residents that a temporary holding area had been set up at the nearby River Valley Primary School.
-They said residents would be informed when they could return home.

-The police also told residents to leave their windows open, or slightly ajar, and to secure items in their home.
+Residents were told to leave their windows open, or slightly ajar, and to secure items in their home.

-"This is a precautionary measure as the possibility of windows shattering due to pressure differences is unlikely," they said.
+"This is a precautionary measure as the possibility of windows shattering due to pressure differences is unlikely," the police said.

-Loud sounds may also be heard in the area during the controlled explosion, the police added.
+Loud sounds may also be heard in the area during the controlled explosion, they added.

+One domestic helper said that she will spend her day at the nearby Great World City mall until she is able to return to her condominium unit.

+Guests staying in selected rooms at the Grand Copthorne Waterfront hotel also had to leave their rooms.

-In a notice posted at its lobby, the Grand Copthorne Waterfront hotel informed guests staying on the fifth floor (room series 15-17) and seventh to 30th floors (room series 20-26) to vacate the building from 8am to 6pm.
+In a notice posted at its lobby, the hotel informed guests staying on the fifth floor (room series 15-17) and seventh to 30th floors (room series 20-26) to vacate the building from 8am to 6pm.

+A temporary holding area at the nearby River Valley Primary School has been set up for affected residents and hotel guests, the police said.

-Several roads and a portion of the Singapore River were closed during the disposal period.
-These include parts of River Valley Green, Kim Seng Road and Jiak Kim Street.
+Several roads in the area were closed for the disposal of the bomb.
+They are Jiak Kim Street, a stretch of Kim Seng Road between Kim Seng Promenade and Havelock Road, the slip road from Zion Rd towards Kim Seng Road and a portion of River Valley Green.

+A stretch of the Singapore River between Robertson Bridge and Jiak Kim Bridge was also closed.
+The river taxi service was suspended as well.

+Works at a construction site along Kim Seng Road for the future Havelock MRT station, under the Thomson-East Coast Line, were halted.

-"Please do not enter the above areas during this period," said the police, adding that they will provide an update on their social media pages once the affected areas have been reopened.
+The police said they will post an update on their social media pages once the affected areas have been reopened.

 During the road closures, access will only be granted to police, SAF and emergency vehicles.
 Traffic police officers will be deployed along the affected roads to assist and redirect motorists, the police said.